 The S10e also charges wirelessly at a quicker rate than any Galaxy before it, thanks to Samsung's new 12W system.
 However, to get those speeds now, you'll have to pick up Samsung's new $99 Wireless Charger Duo Pad.

-Although Samsung's new Android interface, called OneUI, isn't exclusive to the Galaxy S10 series, the S10e will probably serve as many users' first exposure to the software.
-And it's quite a striking departure from the look and feel of the software on Samsung's older Galaxy handsets from the TouchWiz era.
+Although Samsung's new Android interface, called OneUI, is quite a striking departure from the look and feel of the software on Samsung's older Galaxy handsets from the TouchWiz era.
 This is definitely a good thing.

-OneUI is built atop Android 9 Pie, though aesthetically it shares nothing with Google's design direction.
+Aesthetically, OneUI shares nothing with Google's design direction.
 The first thing you notice is the scaling — UI elements on the S10e are large and in your face by default, with big text, an emphasis on squircles and most interactions placed near the bottom of the display on every menu to maximize reachability.

 As a result, the S10e is easier to navigate with one hand than stock Android or iOS, which is good.
-But the cutesy icons and large on-screen buttons contained within the handset's tiny screen definitely has me feeling those "my first smartphone" vibes that Tom's Guide Editor-In-Chief Mark Spoonauer referenced in his review of the S10 Plus.
+But the cutesy icons and large on-screen buttons contained within the handset's tiny screen definitely has me feeling those "my first smartphone" vibes that Tom's Guide Editor-In-Chief Mark Spoonauer referenced in his S10 Plus review.
 It also doesn't help that the Infinity-O camera cutout necessitates a very thick status bar that eats into the display's real estate about as much (or possibly even more) than a notch would.

 The S10e is a beautiful piece of tech, and it deserves an interface that feels as futuristic and advanced as its exterior.
 That said, there are some things I really like about OneUI.
 Samsung's gesture interface is one of the simplest and cleverest I've encountered yet, as the company has just replaced Android's traditional three-button navigation bar with three zones to swipe up and trigger those same functions.
 And OneUI's Night Mode is not only a bit more stylish and easier on the eyes, but also saves energy, too.

-With the Galaxy S10e, Samsung has produced a cheaper flagship phone that hits most of the same highs as its costlier siblings.
+The Samsung Galaxy S10e is a cheaper flagship phone that hits most of the same highs as its costlier siblings.
 You're still getting the same fantastic display, brisk performance, streamlined software and generous specs that make the S10 and S10 Plus great, only without some bells and whistles you don't really need (like the in-display fingerprint sensor).